nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_cli.md

 ##### macOS

-There are at least three ways to have a Python istallation on _macOS_, and possibly not all of them provide a full installation of Python and its tools.
+There are at least three ways to have a Python installation on _macOS_, and possibly not all of them provide a full installation of Python and its tools.
 When in doubt, try the following:
 ```shell
 python3 -m venv --help